illinois-impact/ece408_project/README.md

 The `rai ranking` command is not the final word: the staff will re-run all final submissions multiple times and choose the fastest result as your time.
 THe ranking is determined solely by the values printed by `Op Time:` during your run.
 That `Op Time` is computed by wrapping the MXNet op that you implement in a timer.

+## Optimizations

+New for Spring 2018, we are going to suggest a set of possible optimizations for you to attempt.
+Each of these is considered to be "one optimization" for the purpose of grading.

+* Unroll / shared-memory Matrix multiply
+* Shared Memory convolution
+* Kernel fusion for unrolling and matrix-multiplication
+* Weight matrix (kernel values) in constant memory
+* Tuning with restrict, loop unrolling
+* An advanced matrix multiplication algorithm (register-tiled, for example)
+* Sweeping various parameters to find best values (block sizes, amount of thread coarsening)
+* Exploiting parallelism
+    * Input images
+    * Input channels
+    * Output channels
+* Input channel reduction: tree
+* Input channel reduction: atomics
+* Multiple kernel implementations for different layer sizes

+Other optimizations that do not fit in here may also be considered as optimizations.
+If in doubt, contact the course staff.

 ## Extras